working-group-two/engineering-blog/pages/internship.md

 * Autonomy and the ability to influence your day to day tasks.
 * Free snacks and lunch, with post-lunch playstation battles (optional).

-The internship is one to two days per week (20% - 40%) and is expected to run at least until summer 2020.
+The position is one to two days per week (20% - 40%) and is expected to run at least until summer 2020.
 You should be in your 4th or 5th year and think that our company is interesting.
 We hope that this is the first step for you to become a permanent member of our team.

 ## How to apply
-Please send your CV and a few words about yourself and why you'd like this internship to **career@wgtwo.com**.
+Please send your CV and a few words about yourself and why you'd like this position to **career@wgtwo.com**.
-You can use "Trondheim Internship (Firstname Lastname)" for your email subject.
+You can use "Trondheim part-time job (Firstname Lastname)" for your email subject.

-The application deadline is the **14th of October**, and we'll come visit NTNU for a round of speed interviews on the **21st of October**.

-Selected candidates will have two 10-15 minute interviews at NTNU.
-Those who advance from the speed interviews will have an interview in our Trondheim office.

 ## Where we're located

-Our Trondheim office is located at DIGS in Midtbyen
+Our Trondheim office is located at DIGS in Midtbyen:

 <iframe
     src="https://maps.google.com/maps?q=krambugata%202&amp;t=&amp;z=13&amp;ie=UTF8&amp;iwloc=&amp;output=embed"